jcubic/lips/REFERENCE.md

 ## make-promise
 ```
-(make-promise expr)
-(make-promise done expr)
+(make-promise done? expr)

-Function that creates a promise from a function or expression.
+Function that creates a promise from an expression.
 ```

 ## make-rectangular